DoorSpot

 What Data is Actually at Risk

 Here’s what a typical corporate housing provider puts into their software on any given day.
-With AI-first platforms, all of it could be processed by their AI provider:
+With AI-first platforms, all of it could be processed by an AI provider.
+You have to understand your data that could be at risk:

 Guest Information

 Names, phone numbers, email addresses, employer details, check-in and check-out dates, special requests, and payment information.
 This is your client’s personal data.
 In many cases, you have a contractual or legal obligation to protect it.
-When AI systems train on this data, you have no control over where it ends up, who might see it, or who benefits from it.
+When AI systems have access to, and possibly train on this data, you have no control over where it ends up, who might see it, or who benefits from it.

 Property Locations and Details

 Your property addresses, unit configurations, amenity lists, photos, and availability calendars.
 This is your competitive inventory.
 An AI system that learns your property portfolio, your vacancy patterns, and which units you price at which rates has effectively mapped your business.
-If that information improves a tool used by other providers in your market, you’ve given away information that your competitors now have access to.
+If that information improves an AI tool used by other providers in your market, you’ve given away information that might help your competitors, using the same AI tool.

 Pricing and Business Strategy